PLittle2002/UK-Housing-Market-Analysis/README.md

 The analysis focuses on structural differences between Greater London and the rest of the UK housing market.

-*The SQL scripts used for the analysis are available in uk_housing_analysis.sql*.

 ## Key Findings
 - Between 1995–2016, Greater London prices grew at 9.8% annually, significantly outperforming the rest of the UK (7.0%).